 - Privacy matters — your board stays on your device

-Create a digital board on Canva or Manifest Mosaic for daily mobile access and 96+ daily micro-exposures, and a physical board for the meditative creation ritual and bedroom wall placement.
+Create a digital board on Canva or Manifest Mosaic for daily mobile access and 96+ daily micro-exposures.
+Create a physical board for the meditative creation ritual and bedroom wall placement.
 Use the same images on both.
-They reinforce each other — the digital board provides frequency, the physical board provides depth.
+They reinforce each other.

 For a breakdown of every digital platform option, see the best vision board apps comparison.